 Secondary (but still important) components include:

 - Beam Type – There is a lens reflector inside the flashlight that can change how the bulb is dispersed.
 The common options are flood (fixed), spot (focused), or adjustable.
-Flood is a single beam that is good for general tasks like camping or light walking; spot (or focused) is condensed to go greater distances.
+Flood is a single beam that is good for general tasks like camping or light walking when you transport your food easily with cooler on wheels; spot (or focused) is condensed to go greater distances.
 This is best for route-finding or running.
 Lastly, there’s adjustable, which means you can change the beam to flood or focused or set it at a point in-between.

 - Bulb Type – Avoid incandescent or krypton flashlight bulbs and opt for LED flashlights.
 Not only is the level of illumination greater, but so too is the impact resistance and battery life.

 - Battery Type – You want to keep battery type in mind, because it can affect the usefulness of your flashlight.
 The common sizes are AAA, AA, and CR123A.
 These are all disposable.
-Next, you can get rechargeable, which would hook up to a USB or AC/DC power outlet or solar panel.
+Next, you can get rechargeable, which would hook up to a USB, AC/DC power outlet, power supply you can carry around or solar panel.
 Though the upfront cost is a bit more than disposable battery models, the low ongoing cost reduces wastes and saves you money overtime.
 Lastly, there are even renewable energy flashlights which have hand-cranks or solar panels and are solely for emergencies.

 - Controls – Do you like on/off modes?
 Switches?
 Push buttons or sliders?
 Some flashlights have rotating bezels that require two-hands.
 What about a safety lock feature?
 There are a number of controls you can make use of.
 One of the best to look for is the non-clicking insta-beam function that many law enforcement officials use.